 “The kukri (Nepali = खुकुरी pronounce as khukuri) with an inwardly curved edge, similar to a machete, used as both a tool and as a weapon in Nepal.”

-The curve shape of Khukuri makes it Unique and a very peculiar blade.
-It has been in use in Nepal for a very long time.
-Not only during the war but even during normal household use as well culturally and socially.
+The curve shape of Khukuri makes it unique and a very peculiar blade.
+It has been in use for a very long time in Nepal.
+Not only during the war but also during normal household use, both culturally and socially.

 The blade is a single edge blade, and back is completely blunt and thicker than the inward blade.
 The blade thickness and dimensions vary noticeably.
 The back spine can be 5-10 mm thick around the handle narrowing at the front end up to 2 mm with the length of the blades varying from 26-38cm.
 The total length of a Khukuri is usually 40-45 cm including the handle and weighs about 450-900 grams(1-2lbs) Custom made Khukuri’s can be longer and varying in shapes.
 The Sirupate Khukuri is a little bit different from the traditional Khukuri.
 The Sirupate Khukuri has a blade resembling the leaf of Siru and are larger and slimmer than other Khukuris.
 The Khukuris are made up of various types of Fullers which can be Triple fuller(Tin Chira), Double Fuller (Dui Chira), Single Fuller ( Angkhola) or basic non-tapered spines with a large slanting edge.

-The blades have a typical notch at the base of the blade called Cho or Kauda, Kaudi.
-The exact function of which is unknown but it is predicted that it helps avoid the blood from the blade to stream down to the handle making the handle slippery.
-It also represents a cow’s foot as well as a cow’s teats which is a reminder to that the use of Khukuri to kill cows are prohibited.
-It is also said that, a Khukuri once drawn out must cut or get some blood in it, and a newly drawn Khukuri’s Cho is used to cut off and draw blood.
+The blades have a traditional notch at the base of the blade called Cho or Kauda, Kaudi.
+The exact purpose of which is uncertain.
+But it is expected that it helps prevent the blood from the blade to stream down to the handle making the handle slippery.
+This is also a cow’s foot, as well as a cow’s teat, which is a reminder that the use of Khukuri to kill cows is forbidden.

-The Khukuri comes in a well designed Scabbard, which is a typical leather sheath incorporated with wood.
-A typical Khukuri Scabbard also holds to small blades called Chakmak and Karda.
-Of which the first one is blunt and used to burnish the blade.
-The Khukuri is a very effective close range weapon that can inflict massive damage.
+The Khukuri comes in a well-designed Scabbard, a typical leather sheath made of wood.
+Typical Khukuri Scabbard also holds small blades called Chakmak and Karda.
+Of which the first is blunt and used to burn the blade.
+The Khukuri is a very effective close range weapon that can cause massive damage.